-I spent several months exploring North Yorkshire and one of my favourite places to visit is Whitby on the Yorkshire coast.
+I spent several months exploring North Yorkshire and one of my favourite places to visit is Whitby a beautiful seaside town on the Yorkshire coast.
 I’d always wanted to visit because of its connections with Bram Stoker and his famous Dracula tale.
 When I got there I discovered there are so many things to do in Whitby I was spoiled for choice.

-Whitby is a charming town, situated right on the coast it has a long maritime history and a distinct air of mystery thanks to the presence of the Whitby Abbey ruins looming over the town from the windswept heights of the headland on East Cliff.
+Whitby is a charming town, situated right on the coast on Whitby Bay it has a long maritime history and a distinct air of mystery thanks to the presence of the Whitby Abbey ruins looming over the town from the windswept heights of the headland on East Cliff.
 There is a lovely sandy beach that stretches from Whitby to the village of Sandsend.

 I initially went to Whitby to explore the famous Abbey but soon learned that Whitby has a lot more to offer than just the Abbey.
-Since Whitby is a coastal town it has great beaches, a strong maritime history and so much more.
+Whitby attractions include great beaches, a strong maritime history and so much more.
 I found over 27 things to do in Whitby that you can experience with or without kids.